omnitrogen/cube/README.md

 * move motors with GPIO pins on a raspberry pi, or arduino (or maybe PocketChip)

-* create a GUI to control all these things (Tkinter)
+* create a GUI to control all these things (Tkinter) :rainbow: